noopys/brainbuffs/README.md

 ## AWS
 The site is run on top of AWS Services.
 It uses AWS Amplify for CI/CD, as well as hosting.
 The backend uses AWS Lambda functions.
-This is primarily used for the Contact Us form.
-The Contact Us Form uses an AWS Lambda function accessed through an AWS API Gateway and that calls the AWS SES (Simple Email Service) to send the email to us.
+Lambdas are used in the following locations

+#Contact Us Form: Uses AWS Lambdas to integrate with AWS Simple Email Service and dispatch an email letting us know we have been contacted

 ## React

 The majority of the code is ReactJS.
 Most of the components are in the location